Advertising Code for Cosmetic Products (RCP) 2023

 Paragraph 9

-Claims shall be clear and understandable to the average end user of the cosmetic product.
+Claims shall be clear and understandable to the average consumer of the cosmetic product.

-3. Evidential Support of Likelihood of Claimed Effect
+3. Substantiation and plausibility of the Claimed Effect

 Paragraph 1